For Using DooDoo Voodoo

 with our measuring cup).

-Concentrate to our almost-full 5-gallon bucket 'cause we were dealing with
+almost-full 5-gallon bucket 'cause we were dealing with extreme pee in

-extreme pee in carpet, pad and subfloor, but you can likely use less
+carpet, pad and subfloor, but you can likely use a weaker mixture,

 If you use this method, you'll find that if you